 Living on one income is a dream of many.
-However, they think it is impossible.
-You can do it – you just need to know how to make it a reality.
+However, most think it is impossible and will never work.
+It can be done – you just need to know what to do to make it a reality.

 As soon as we learned we were pregnant with our first daughter, we started to plan ahead for the day she arrived and I would quit my job and stay at home with her.
-We thought we had everything covered, but to be honest it was rough.
+It took some planning for us to move from two incomes to one.
+And, while we thought we had everything covered, I’ll admit that we had some rough times.

-The key to living on a single income is to be intentional with your finances, decisions and the way you look at life.
+The thing is, the key to living on one income is to be intentional with your finances, your priority and the way you look at life.

-Work with your partner.
-If you really want to change to living on one income, make sure your partner is 100% on board.
+The first step in moving from two income to one is to make sure your partner is 100% on board.
 You need to work together and discuss all aspects of the change.

 Once I got over my guilt, I was able to spend a little here and there (as we had budgeted) and felt much less guilty about doing so.

-Find a way to be content with less.
-This can be tough.
+This is one of the toughest parts of moving from two incomes to one.
 You may have to drive your older car for a few years longer than you were planning on doing, as is the case with us (read more about that here).

 Happiness comes from memories and people and not things.
 Once you can find contentment with having less, you will feel better.
 Live with what you need and not what you think others feel you should have.